commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-component.md

 With the [Build Server](#build-server) in place - enabled by the [code transformation](#code-transformation) toolchains that are available today and maintained by the [Bytecode Alliance][bytecode-alliance] - we have the basic ingredients needed to assemble a low-friction workflow.

 Web browsers do not currently support [Wasm Components][wasm-components].
-Foretunately, Wasm Components can be expressed in terms of Core Wasm, so it is possible to polyfill support for Wasm Components in web browsers.
+Fortunately, Wasm Components can be expressed in terms of Core Wasm, so it is possible to polyfill support for Wasm Components in web browsers.

 The [js-component-bindgen] Rust crate provides an API for transforming any valid Wasm Component into browser-compatible Core Wasm, including corresponding TypeScript definitions and high-level JavaScript bindings that export the component's API (as described in its [WIT][wit] definition).
 Conveniently, the [js-component-bindgen] crate can also be compiled to Wasm and run in a web browser.